zhutyler21/Logo-Designer/README.md

 <img src="./previews/4.png" width="500">

 - **生成效果 by Midjourney --v5.2**
-- Prompt:Design a modern and sophisticated logo for 'Wei Yuan' that reflects innovation in property development.
-Use a warm color palette with shades of gold and soft browns to convey luxury, warmth, and reliability.
-The typography should be clean and modern, possibly incorporating elements that suggest growth and stability, such as simplified building or skyline outlines.
-Aim for a minimalistic emblem that can stand out on billboards as well as business cards, with the warmth of the colors making it welcoming and the modern font asserting cutting-edge service.
+- Prompt:Create a sleek, modern logo for "Charm Land", a cultural and creative industry park.
+The logo must stand out on a light-colored background for signage and online media use.
+Emphasize the name "Charm Land" using a contemporary, minimalist font, making the text the focal point of the design.
+Consider integrating a subtle image or icon that signifies innovation and creativity, such as an abstract representation of a muse or a landmark.
+The image should complement, not overpower, the text.
+Use a bright and vibrant color palette to convey the park's dynamic and creative environment while maintaining a professional and commercial appeal.
 <img src="./previews/5.png" width="500">

 - **生成效果 by Midjourney --v5.2**